bitfede/fb-post-uploader/README.md

 ## Facebook auto-poster

-This script will upload a series of posts from Dropbox to one or more Facebook pages.
+This script will download a series of posts from Dropbox, watermark them and post them to one or more Facebook pages.

 ## Powered by